-Bolton Lock Company Ltd have in stock a wide range of Mandatory Signs for all your Health & Safty needs.
+Bolton Lock Company Ltd have in stock a wide range of Mandatory, Fire Exit & Fire Action Signs for you to comply with your Health & Safety needs.

 These signs should be used to indicate actions that must be carried out in order to comply with statutory requirements.
-For example; an area of a construction site where hard hats should be worn should have appropriate signs at the entry points and self-closing fire doors that must be kept closed, to comply with a fire risk assessment they should be labelled with “FIRE DOOR KEEP SHUT” signs.
+For example; an area of a construction site where hard hats should be worn should have appropriate signs at the entry points and self-closing fire doors that must be kept closed, to comply with a fire risk assessment they should be labelled with the signs listed below.

-Signs indicating mandatory requirements consist of a blue circle with the pictogram or text in white positioned centrally.
+Signs for doors indicating mandatory requirements consist of a blue circle with the pictograph or text in white positioned centrally.